elastic/kibana/packages/kbn-openapi-generator/docs/USAGE_GUIDE.md

 ## OpenAPI Generator (`kbn-openapi-generator`) Usage Guide

-OpenAPI code generator (`kbn-openapi-generator`) could be used to generate runtime types, documentation, server stub implementations, clients, and much more (later just artifacts) given OpenAPI specification.
-Usually the main goal is to generate Zod schemas and related TypeScript types and integrate them into routes implementation and the other code.
-This guide focuses on mainly on that topic.
+OpenAPI code generator (`kbn-openapi-generator`) could be used to generate different artifacts like runtime types, documentation, server stub implementations, clients, and much more given OpenAPI specification.
+Usually the first priority is to generate Zod schemas and related TypeScript types and integrate them into routes implementation and related code.
+The current guide focuses mainly on that topic.

 Any OpenAPI spec files should conform to [OpenAPI Specification 3.0](https://swagger.io/specification/v3/).
 OpenAPI Generator supports a subset of the specification.